leachy14/gptCLI/README.md

 * `OPENAI_API_KEY` – your API key (required).
 * `OPENAI_BASE_URL` – custom base‑url if you proxy the API (optional).

-The CLI streams the assistant’s answer in real time and works with any model that supports the Chat Completions API.
+The CLI streams the assistant's answer in real time and works with any model that supports the Chat Completions API.

 ---

-This file documents only the public interface; see `chat_cli.py` for implementation details.
+This file documents only the public interface; see the `chat_cli` package for implementation details.